What you can do to experience immediate and long-term panic attack relief

 - Numbness or tingling in various parts of the body

 Once you’ve experienced a panic attack and are familiar with its signs, you can recognize it for what it is and take steps to learn how to stop anxiety attacks before they escalate.
 Here are some tips on how to stop a panic attack in its tracks:

 2. Focus on your breath

 When you feel panicked or anxious, your breathing becomes shallower.
 This rapid breathing can then send warning signals to your brain that make you feel even more fearful of what’s happening.
 Focus on your breathing when you feel an attack coming on for panic attack relief.
 Ground yourself by taking deep breaths, holding them in for at least 30 seconds then releasing slowly.
 If panic attacks occur regularly for you, try implementing breathing exercises into your daily routine.
-This practice will allow you to harness this technique more readily when an attack occurs so you are able to learn how to stop anxiety attacks quickly when you recognize warning signs.
+This practice will allow you to harness this technique more readily when an attack occurs so you are able to learn how to stop anxiety attacks quickly when you recognize the warning signs.